Nels Nelsen

 Nels Nelsen (3 June 1894 – 3 June 1943), born Nils Johan Nilsen and sometimes referred to as Nels Nelson, was a Norwegian-born Canadian ski jumper active between 1916 and 1932.
 Later he was ski jumping organizer.
 He was among the world's best ski jumpers during the 1920s, and held the world record of 73 meters from 1925 to 1930.
-Born in Salangen, he moved with his family to Revelstoke, British Columbia, in 1912.
+He was born in Salangen Municipality in Troms county, Norway.
+He moved with his family to Revelstoke, British Columbia, in 1912.
 Credited with bringing the sport of ski jumping to Canada, he made his debut on the nearby Big Hill in 1915.
 He competed throughout Canada and the United States, and became Canadian champion five times.
 Despite holding the world record at the time, he was not allowed to participate in the 1928 Winter Olympics because the officials did not find it suitable for him to have to work his way to Switzerland.

 Nelsen worked for the Canadian Pacific Railway, and moved to North Vancouver, British Columbia, where he raised a family.
 Nelsen lost his hand in a hunting accident in 1933, and was forced to retire as a ski jumper.
 He continued as an organizer, and was among other things president of the Western Canada Amateur Ski Association and later vice-president of the Canadian Amateur Ski Association.
 In 1948, after Big Hill had been expanded, it was renamed Nels Nelsen Hill.
 Nelsen was inscribed in the U.S. National Ski Hall of Fame in 1971 and the Canadian Ski Hall of Fame in 1983.

 Early and personal life

-He was born Nils Johan Nilsen to a Norwegian family in Seljeskog in Salangen on 3 June 1894, as the oldest of six children.
+He was born Nils Johan Nilsen to a Norwegian family in Seljeskogen in Salangen Municipality on 3 June 1894, as the oldest of six children.
 As a child, Nelsen was an active skier and ski jumper, with more than fifteen ski jumps located in the area.
 In 1913, his family emigrated to Big Eddy near Revelstoke.
 Once in Canada, he anglicized his name.
 His brother, Ivind Nilsen was also a champion ski jumper, and became among other things Boy's World Champion in 1922.
 Ivind, who chose not to anglicize his last name, was known for his supreme style, while Nels was better known for his length.
 Nelsen married Emma Pickard, with whom he had ten children.
 Except for a brief period as a ski instructor, he worked as a brakeman and conductor for the Canadian Pacific Railway, whose flexibility made it easier to participate in tournaments.
 He moved to North Vancouver where he raised his 10 kids with his wife Emma Picard.